Michelle is fascinated with tattoo symbolism and art. Her favorite designs include ancient symbols and religious themes.

 The Philosophical Concept

-The yin yang expresses the belief that duality forms a whole—that opposing elements co-exist and even compliment each other.
+The yin yang expresses the belief that duality forms a whole—that opposing elements co-exist and even complement each other.
 Real-life examples of this concept are female and male, dark and light, young and old, good and bad.
 The yin (black half) stands for femininity, softness, and passiveness.
 The yang (white half) stands for masculinity, strength, and creativity.

 The Significance of the Design